 The doctoral courses are in Sisu.

-You can browse the library course selection at the Instructions for students.
+You can browse the library course selection at Studies Service.

 You should take the course when its contents are useful in your studies or work.
 You can also take the course to revise your knowledge if you are returning to the University after a longer break.